Cap Count for H-2B Nonimmigrants

 For more information about the H-2B program, see H-2B Non-Agricultural Workers.

 What is the H-2B Cap?

-Under the Immigration and Nationality Act (INA), as amended, there is a statutory numerical limit, or “cap,” on the total number of aliens who may receive an H-2B visa, or otherwise granted H-2B status, during a fiscal year.
+Under the Immigration and Nationality Act (INA), as amended, there is a statutory numerical limit, or “cap,” on the total number of noncitizens who may receive an H-2B visa, or otherwise be granted H-2B status, during a fiscal year.
 Currently, Congress has set the H-2B cap at 66,000 per fiscal year, with 33,000 for workers who begin employment in the first half of the fiscal year (Oct.
 1 - March 31) and 33,000 for workers who begin employment in the second half of the fiscal year (April 1 – Sept.
 30).
 Any unused numbers from the first half of the fiscal year will be available for employers seeking to hire H-2B workers during the second half of the fiscal year.
 Unused H-2B numbers from one fiscal year do not carry over into the next fiscal year.